Introduction to C#: An Overview

 • The focus shifted towards immutability and records were introduced.
 This feature allowed for the concise creation of data-centric objects.
 With-expressions, pattern enhancements, and top-level statements further optimized the developer experience.

-Why Learn C#?
+Why should I learn C#?

 1. Versatility: